CaseyRo/casey.berlin/pages/raspberry PI 101.md

 	sudo apt-get install rcconf
 	```

-2. [Byobu][23] --\> Great bit of terminal kit to be able to keep on running tasks after closing your SSH session and manage multiple windows, sessions, and splits.

-![Byobu showing it’s splitscreen prowess][image-4]

-3. Set your timezone, hostname etc. → `sudo rasp-config` mostly, but I came to this because of [this article][24].
+2. Set your timezone, hostname etc. → `sudo rasp-config` mostly, but I came to this because of [this article][24].

-4. [Great read through on making your PI a bit tougher][25]
+3. [Great read through on making your PI a bit tougher][25]

 ### 3.1.
 On Using Docker